 Description: BingExt.dll is not essential for Windows and will often cause problems.
 BingExt.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's "Documents" folder.

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include d2ce3e00-f94a-4740-988e-03dc2f38c34f or 1dad3af3-ef2f-4f64-ac4b-11789189fcb6.
 The program has no visible window.
 The BingExt.dll file is able to monitor web browsers.
 The service has no detailed description.
-It is not a Windows system file.
-The file has a digital signature.
+It is digitally signed.
+It is not a Windows core file.
 BingExt.dll is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 58% dangerous, however you should also read the user reviews.

 Recommended: Identify BingExt.dll related errors